swcarpentry/git-novice/_episodes/02-setup.md

 > ## Line Endings
 >
 > As with other keys, when you hit the 'return' key on your keyboard,
-> your computer is encodes this input.
+> your computer encodes this input.
 > For reasons that are long to explain, different operating systems
 > use different character(s) to represent the end of a line.
 > (You may also hear these referred to as newlines or line breaks.)